A person with an e - bike on a hilltop, highlighting e - bike tires' role in connecting to terrain, as discussed in the tire maintenance guide.

 Maintain Your E-Bike Tires for Safety and Longevity!

 Regularly maintaining your e-bike tires will keep you safer and save you money.
-Weekly check the tire pressure, regularly look for damage, remove any sharp objects after rides, and replace the tires when they are really worn out.
-Doing these simple things will help you avoid flats, handle better, and risky blowouts.
+Weekly tire pressure checks, regular damage inspections, removing sharp objects after rides, and replacing tires when truly worn out are simple steps.
+Doing these things will help you avoid flats, enhance handling, and prevent risky blowouts.
 Caring for your tires properly doesn't take long, but it makes a big difference in how you feel while riding.
 Keep in mind that your tires are the only part of your bike that hits the ground, so it's important to take good care of them every mile.